HopeTran/legal/governance-policy.md

 Bitmark Inc. is a venture-funded private company.
 Current information regarding our funders is here: [https://bitmark.com/company/about](https://bitmark.com/company/about).
 Bitmark Inc. has been to date the main developer of the Bitmark distributed node software project, and we will offer services and products which rely on it, but we don't want to be the only people using it.
 We think it can be useful to the wider community.

-Just as the larger project of Bitmark Inc. and the Bitmark distributed node software project is a distributed peer-to-peer network for managing and claiming crypto property, we'd like the Bitmark distributed node software project to become a community project.
+Just as the larger project of Bitmark Inc. and the Bitmark distributed node software project is a distributed peer-to-peer network for managing and claiming Digital property, we'd like the Bitmark distributed node software project to become a community project.

 ## Why not a Foundation?